iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> The idea is great, but the app could be better: it should automatically start every time the supply is pugged in, instead with my xiaomi I have to manually start the computation every time...<br> :date: __2021-05-22 20:36:56__

 > Seems to resort back to the covid 2 project but hasnt completed any calcs in the last few months (Amazon Fire left on charge).
 Selection of other projects seems to get overwritten.
 Uninstalled, sorry.<br> :date: __2021-05-18 19:46:21__